-Last week I shared our master bedroom makeover and now we’ll start getting into all the DIYs from the room – like this wood dowel headboard we made!
+Last week I shared our master bedroom makeover and now we’ll start getting into all the DIYs from the room.
+First up, this wood dowel headboard we made!
 A couple years ago, we moved our bedroom from downstairs to upstairs.
-Since we had every intention of building a new bed for our new room, we got rid of our old bed frame, and only brought up the mattress.
-Fast forward a couple years and we were still sleeping on a mattress on the floor!! 😂🤦🏻♀️ First, I was having trouble deciding on a design for our bed, and then once I finally did come up with a design, other projects just kept taking priority over our bedroom.
+We had every intention of building a new bed for our new room, so we got rid of our old bed frame, and only brought up the mattress.
+Fast forward a couple years and we were still sleeping on a mattress on the floor!! 😂🤦🏻♀️ First, I was having trouble deciding on a design for our bed.
+Then once I finally did come up with a design, other projects just kept taking priority over our bedroom.
 When we finally had a real bed and I was up off the floor, I was SOOO excited!
 I think being on the floor for so long made me appreciate having a bed all the more.

 (This tutorial is for the headboard only.
 The bed frame we made is a little more complicated, but if you’re looking for a simple wood bed frame, you can use the tutorial from this post, adapting to the size you need for your mattress).

 – wood board (at least 6 feet long if making queen size; we used maple wood)

 Using a table saw, cut two pieces of the board 1-1/4” wide by at least 72” long.
 (We cut our pieces 1/16” wider than we want to end up with so that when we power plane the edges, it ends up with the correct size.)
 Use a power planer to clean up the saw marks.

 From these two pieces, cut two pieces 62” long (or the width of your bed).